-Inside: Teach the ocean zones for kids in a way that makes sense, is fun and engaging with this fun activity.
-Plus see all our fun ocean kids activities here.
+Teach the ocean zones for kids in a way that makes sense, is fun, and is engaging with this fun activity.
+Plus see all our fun ocean kids activities.

 Today’s activity will help teach your child all about the zones of the oceans in an interactive, hands-on way.